solid/team/README.md

 Decisions are made based on [consensus](https://en.wikipedia.org/wiki/Consensus_decision-making).

 When faced with unresolved strong objections in decision-making processes based on consensus, a mechanism may be employed to reach a conclusive outcome.
 This involves establishing a decision rule for each particular issue, where a majority is defined with a specific threshold, and subsequently conducting a vote.
-This approach is loosely based on the W3C's guidelines for deciding by vote, as outlined in their document [here](https://www.w3.org/2023/Process-20231103/#decisions).
+This approach is loosely based on the W3C's guidelines for deciding by vote, as [outlined in the W3C Process Document](https://www.w3.org/2023/Process-20231103/#decisions).
 A vote should only be conducted after all attempts at consensus through technical discussion and compromise have failed.
-It's important to note that, in this context, a Member or group of related Members is considered a single organization, aligning with the W3C's principles.
+It is important to note that, in this context, a Member or group of related Members is considered a single organization, aligning with the W3C's principles.

 ## Code of Conduct